sduggan23/2023-GD4-3DGD-ICA-stephen_duggan/README.md

 ## Instructions to open the project locally

 - In the top-right corner is a green button that says Code, click on the button.
-- In the dropdown, select Open with Visual Studio.
-Do not Download ZIP.
+- In the dropdown, select Download ZIP.
+All of the files will begin downloading to your computer, usually in your Downloads folder.
+- Open your Downloads folder and find the ZIP file.
-- Clone the repository to your computer and select a folder where you want the files to end up.
+- Right-click it and choose the option that says Extract All, and then select a folder where you want the files to end up.
-- Open the folder and find the .sln file.
-- Double-click to open.

 ## Screencast Link: [Screencast	](https://youtu.be/dHCDyb6Brxs)